Romani people in Bulgaria: Origin

-The Romani people originate from Northern India, presumably from the northwestern Indian states Rajasthan and Punjab.
+The ancestors of the Romani people originated in South Asia, presumably from the present-day regions of Punjab, Rajasthan and Sindh.

-The linguistic evidence has indisputably shown that roots of Romani language lie in India: the language has grammatical characteristics of Indian languages and shares with them a big part of the basic lexicon, for example, body parts or daily routines.
+Linguistic evidence reveals that the roots of the Romani language lie in what is now India: the language has grammatical characteristics of Indian languages and shares with them a big part of the basic lexicon, for example, body parts or daily routines.
 More exactly, Romani shares the basic lexicon with Hindi and Punjabi.
 It shares many phonetic features with Marwari, while its grammar is closest to Bengali.

+The language of the Romani people is called Romani [romaňi čhib].
+It is an Indo-Aryan language, which belongs to the Indo-Iranian branch of the Indo-European family.
+The language retains much Indic morphology, phonology and lexicon, although it has been significantly influenced by contact with other languages, particularly Persian, Armenian, Byzantine Greek.
+It's grammar and phonology also reflect South Slavic influence.

-Genetic findings in 2012 suggest the Romani originated in northwestern India and migrated as a group.
+Genetic findings in 2012 suggest the ancestors of the Romanies originated in present-day northwestern India and migrated as a group.

-According to a genetic study in 2012, the ancestors of present Scheduled Castes and Scheduled Tribes populations of Northern India, traditionally referred to collectively as the Ḍoma, are the likely ancestral populations of the modern European Roma.
+According to a genetic study in 2012, the ancestors of present Scheduled Castes and Scheduled Tribes populations of northern India, traditionally referred to collectively as the Ḍoma, are the likely ancestral populations of the modern European Roma.

 In February 2016, during the International Roma Conference, the Indian Minister of External Affairs stated that the people of the Roma community were children of India.
 The conference ended with a recommendation to the Government of India to recognize the Roma community spread across 30 countries as a part of the Indian diaspora.